tardent/Tardoc/README.md

 # Tardoc
 Creates a Tardoc (Swiss Insurance Tariff) compliant physical exam documentation.
 Fully customizable through a csv file.

-I cannot guarantee the completeness or actual Tardoc compliance of the program for legal reasons.
-ABSOLUTELY NO WARRANTY!
+## License

+This project is licensed under the GNU General Public License v3.0.
+See the LICENSE file for details.

 If you are a complete beginner:
 - For the program to work you need to install python3.
 See a tutorial on how you do that.